Skip to main content

 Custom CSS Classes for images in TinyMCE

-Add classes to the image class drop-down list in the image dialog in the TinyMCE plugin.
+Add classes to the image class drop-down list in the image dialogue in the TinyMCE plugin.

 joomla6 imageclass